MicrosoftDocs/dynamics-365-unified-operations-public/core/hr/localizations/noam-usa-track-time-for-fmla.md

 2. Open an earning code that, when hours are logged for a worker, reduces the number of FMLA hours available for the worker.

-3. On the **General** tab, select a value in the **Reduce remaining FMLA** time field.
+3. Select the **Reduce remaining FMLA time** check box.

 > [!NOTE]
 > You can select this check box only if the **Productive** check box isn’t selected and the **Unit of measure** is set to **Hours**.

 ## Optional: Generate the FMLA hours taken report

 You can create a report of all workers who have FMLA cases and the hours that have been applied toward each case.
+This report is available only in Dynamics 365 for Finance and Operations.
 To generate the FMLA leave taken report, follow these steps:

 1. Open the **FMLA leave taken** page.